omgimanerd/graphics/README.md

 # Graphics

-Homework and base code for graphics programming class.
+Homework and base code for graphics programming class at Stuyvesant High School